Memorial Stadium (Seattle): Tenants

-The facility is not operated by the Seattle Center itself, but is owned by the Seattle School District and still serves as the "home field" for some high school football games played within the district.
+The facility was not operated by the Seattle Center itself, but is owned by the Seattle School District and served as the "home field" for some high school football games played within the district.
 Memorial Stadium also hosted the first AAA (now 4A) state championship game for high school football in 1973, the first year of the state playoff system.
 The top-ranked Wenatchee Panthers were upset by the Kentridge Chargers, 26–24.
 Entering the title game, Wenatchee had given up just seven points all season and had been the top team in the state polls for four years.
+The stadium hosted the annual football championships for the Metro League, which were traditionally played on Thanksgiving Day.

-As well as hosting two iterations of the Sounders franchise, Memorial Stadium has served as home to several other pro and semi-pro sports teams.
+As well as hosting two iterations of the Sounders franchise, Memorial Stadium served as home to several other pro and semi-pro sports teams.
 From 1967 to 1969 it was the home of the Seattle Rangers of the Continental Football League, a professional minor league.
 The Seattle Majestics, a women's American football team, played home games at Memorial Stadium from 2007 to 2009 before moving to French Field in nearby Kent.
-Seattle Reign FC, now known as OL Reign, of the National Women's Soccer League moved to the stadium in 2014 and played with a capacity limited to 6,000 for several seasons.
-They announced their move to Tacoma in January 2019.
-As of 2015, the AUDL's Seattle Cascades use the stadium for the majority of their home games.
-In addition, the stadium hosts adult recreational league soccer and flag football.
+Seattle Reign FC of the National Women's Soccer League moved to the stadium in 2014 and played with a capacity limited to 6,000 for several seasons.
+They announced their move to Tacoma in January 2019 and then to Lumen Field in 2022.
+The American Ultimate Disc League's Seattle Cascades used the stadium for the majority of their home games from 2015 to 2025.
+In addition, the stadium hosted adult recreational league soccer and flag football.

-Memorial Stadium serves as the finish for the Seattle Marathon.
+Memorial Stadium served as the finish for the Seattle Marathon.
+The stadium has also hosted political and religious events, including five weeks of Billy Graham sermons in 1951 and a speech during the 1999 WTO protests.

+Concerts

-The stadium is also used periodically for concerts, particularly in connection with festivals held at the Center, like Bumbershoot.
+The stadium was also used periodically for concerts, particularly in connection with festivals held at the Seattle Center, like Bumbershoot.
+In late May 1995, The Grateful Dead performed their final three Seattle shows; they disbanded after Jerry Garcia died later that year.